sittingbool/code-generator/README.md

-# code-generator
+#Code Generator

-A cli tool fo creating code files from templates.
+This is a cli tool fo creating code files from templates

+Documentation will follow as soon as possible.
+For urgent needs write me an EMail.